gama-platform/gama-platform.github.io/website/versioned_docs/version-1.9.3/OperatorsDH.md

 ```

-  * "nbNodes": the graph will contain (size + 1) nodes (size must be greater than k); "p": probability to "rewire" an edge (so it must be between 0 and 1, the parameter is often called beta in the literature); "k": the base degree of each node (k must be greater than 2 and even); "directed": is the graph directed or not
+  * "nbNodes": the graph will contain (size + 1) nodes (size must be greater than k); "p": probability to "rewire" an edge (so it must be between 0 and 1, the parameter is often called beta in the literature); "k": the base degree of each node (k must be greater than 2 and even); "directed": is the graph directed or not; "node_species": the species of vertices; "edges_species": the species of edges

 ```
 graph<myVertexSpecy,myEdgeSpecy> myGraph <- generate_watts_strogatz(
 			100,
 			0.3,
 			5,
-		true);
+		true,
+			myVertexSpecies,
+			myEdgeSpecies);
 ```